API Client Classes

 - Return type:

-- async create_dataset_from_dict_async(dataset_data)[source]
+- async update_async(request)[source]

-Get a dataset by ID asynchronously.
+Update a dataset asynchronously.

 - Parameters: